 With now more than three decades of research data having highlighted how important it is for individuals to have a sense of purpose and being valued, and this whoever the organization’s member we are talking about from cleaning staff to management, it remains a mystery to still see companies operating under obsolete models preventing them from using the full potential of their workforce, and this potential lies within using people’s self-leadership.

 What do we call Self-leadership?
 It is having a developed sense of who we are, what we can do, where we are going coupled with the ability to influence our communication, emotions and behaviors on the way to getting there (Inspired from Bryant, Kazan 2012).
 And behind the competency of Self-Leadership, we find skills such time-management, negotiation, communication, public speaking, emotional intelligence, autonomy, independence, stress management.

-Not only we can recognize skills needed to address the famous VUCA world we are in, we see skills indispensable to being agile, to innovation and to thinking outside of the box.
+Not only we can recognize skills needed to build up the mental stability we now need to navigate the famous VUCA world of the moment, we see skills indispensable to being agile, to innovation and to thinking outside of the box.